Dmitry Trubetskoy (Research Associate)

-Dmitry came to do a short post-doc with us in the fall of 2019 learning the nuts and bolts of transcriptomic analyses; he is continuing this work as well as doing some genome annotation for us (hopefully) remotely from France
+Dmitry came to do a short post-doc with us in the fall of 2019 learning the nuts and bolts of transcriptomic analyses; he is continuing this work as well as helping with other RNA-sequence analyses projects remotely from France

 Tamanna is a PhD student in Biology under co-supervision of Dr. Margaret Docker and Dr. Sara Good.
-Her PhD project involves gonadal transcriptomic analysis during sex differentiation and sexual maturation in sea lamprey (Petromyzon Marinus) to determine the genes involved in the key events of gonadal developmental process and how they are expressed across different stages in both male and female lampreys.
+Her PhD project involves gonadal transcriptomic analysis during sex differentiation and sexual maturation in sea lamprey (Petromyzon marinus) to determine the genes involved in the key events of gonadal developmental process and how they are expressed across different stages in both male and female lampreys.
 The focus of her research is to understand the genetic basis of gonad development by revealing sex- and stage-specific gene expression patterns in sea lamprey as well as identifying novel genes those are not identified before in sea lamprey genome.
-The intention of this research is to help determine the degree to which the genes involved in gonadal development are conserved among vertebrates.

 Lambert is working with Dr. Shrivastav and I doing Chip-Seq analyses of novel proteins that may act as transcription factors in cancer cells.